linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharingamis-intro.html

-AMIs are a regional resource.
+"AMIs are a regional resource.
 Therefore, sharing an AMI makes it available in that region.
-To make an AMI available in a different region, copy the AMI to the region and then share it.
+To make an AMI available in a different region, copy the AMI to the region and then share it."

 ---